Brian Cox – Por Que Precisamos Dos Exploradores

 Well, this looks like a picture of virtually nothing.

-Bem, isso parece uma imagem de praticamente nada.
+Bem, esta parece uma imagem de praticamente nada.

 What it is, is a picture of the spectrum